 This degree is specifically designed to develop the knowledge, practical skills and competences you will need to operate as a senior quantity surveyor or commercial manager and achieve the higher apprenticeship Level 6 without the necessity of completing another qualification such as an NVQ.
 What you do in your workplace will be assessed as part of the honours degree and the assignments you complete will be based on what you do at work.

 You will complete three Specialist Project modules that are designed to enable you to develop your knowledge, understanding, skills and competency in the key areas of: Managing Commercial Risk; Managing Project Scope and Specifications; and Managing Project Delivery.
 The specific form of the required assessment for these modules will be negotiated and agreed with your employer/workplace mentor and tutor.
-Typically, assessment will include a Reflective Project Report and presentation or other relevant artifacts.
+Typically, assessment will include a Reflective Project Report and presentation or other relevant artefacts.

 This module is designed to prepare you for professional body membership and enable you to produce evidence of your professional competency and develop an in-depth understanding of your industry environment.
 This will include the need for a high level of professional and ethical conduct.
 Assessment will require a portfolio including a Learning Log that evidences the achievement of professional competencies and a reflective account of your engagement with a professional network.